 PDF download - PDF download

-Fox, J., & Bailenson, J.N. (in press).
+Fox, J., & Bailenson, J.N.
+(2009).
 Virtual virgins and vamps: Effects of exposure to female characters' sexualized appearance and gaze in an immersive virtual environment.
 Sex Roles.

-Fox, J., Bailenson, J. N., & Binney, J. (in press).
+Fox, J., Bailenson, J. N., & Binney, J. (2009).
 Virtual experiences, physical behaviors: The effect of presence on imitation of an eating avatar.
 PRESENCE: Teleoperators & Virtual Environments.

 Goldman, R., Pea, R. D., Barron, B. & Derry, S. (2007).
 (Eds.).
 Video research in the learning sciences.
 Mahwah, NJ: Lawrence Erlbaum Associates. http://www.amazon.com/Video-Research-Learning-Sciences-Goldman/dp/080585360X